Bankruptcy in Cincinnati, OH

 Potential Exemptions

-Ohio provides a homestead exemption up to $145, 425.
-You can protect up to $1,700 in jewelry, and up to $13, 400 in home goods and appliances.
-In addition, if you’ve received a personal injury award within 12 months of filing for bankruptcy, you’ll be able to be exempt up to $25, 175 of the award.
-An experienced attorney in Cincinnati can help you determine what you can and cannot protect.
+Ohio offers a homestead exemption of up to $145,425, allowing you to protect your primary residence.
+You can also safeguard up to $1,700 in jewelry and up to $13,400 in household goods and appliances.
+If you received a personal injury award within 12 months of filing for bankruptcy, up to $25,175 of that award may be exempt.
+A skilled attorney in Cincinnati can help you understand which assets you can protect.

 Work With an Experienced Cincinnati, Ohio Lawyer